NITEOFF/KEST-V23-V1/README.md

 -central processing unit-

-The cpu is the 'Brain' of the computer. it alows you to run software and OS - operating systems.
+The cpu is the 'Brain' of the computer. it allows you to run software and OS - operating systems.

 # 3. GPU